Get started with the .NET Framework

 Some versions of the .NET Framework are in-place updates to earlier versions.
 For example, the .NET Framework 3.5 is an in-place update to version 2.0, and the .NET Framework 4.7.1 is an in-place update to versions 4, 4.5, 4.5.1, 4.5.2, 4.6, 4.6.1, 4.6.2, and 4.7.
 For more information, see .NET Framework Versions and Dependencies.

-If you do choose to remove the .NET Framework, always use Programs and Features from Control Panel to uninstall it.
+On Windows versions before Windows 8, if you do choose to remove the .NET Framework, always use Programs and Features from Control Panel to uninstall it.
 Never remove a version of the .NET Framework manually.
+On Windows 8 and above, the .NET Framework is an operating system component and cannot be independently uninstalled.

 Note that multiple versions of the .NET Framework can coexist on a single computer at the same time.
 This means that you don't have to uninstall previous versions in order to install a later version.